FULL-TIME NATIONAL TENNIS CENTRE

 - All of the amenities are state-of-the-art, including a fully-equipped gym, 12 indoor and 12 outdoor hard courts and four indoor clay courts.
 NTC players possess all resources necessary to succeed at the sport’s highest level.

 2017 marked the tenth year of the NTC.

 Since it’s inauguration, Borfiga’s expertise is already producing promising results and has placed Canada amongst the world’s top tennis nations.

 Within the last five years:

-- NTC players have captured four junior Grand Slam singles titles, an accomplishment never before realized in Canadian tennis history.
+- NTC players have captured five junior Grand Slam singles titles, an accomplishment never before realized in Canadian tennis history.

-- Canadian players have reached nine Grand Slam finals, seven in juniors and two at the professional level.
+- Canadian players have reached 11 Grand Slam finals, eight in juniors and three at the professional level.

-- Two Canadian players, Milos Raonic and Eugenie Bouchard, have also been ranked in the Top 5 of their respective to urs.
+- Three Canadian players, Milos Raonic, Eugenie Bouchard and Bianca Andreescu, have also been ranked in the Top 5 of their respective tours.

 There is still a lot of work ahead, but the future is bright for Canadian tennis.

 REGIONAL TRAINING CENTRES

 In addition to the National Tennis Centre in Montreal, four Regional Training Centres have been created in Montreal, Toronto, Vancouver and Calgary to act as regrouping centres for promising U14 talent in those regions.
 The centres are supplementary training programs designed to support club leaders, personal coaches and parents to enrich the current training and competitive environment for our top performing athletes.
 These four programs act as feeder systems into the full-time NTC.

 Montreal Full-Time National Tennis Centre